 Although the Department of Justice and USAOs generally want law abiding citizens to work for them, they are most concerned with recent or current illegal activity.
-The standards regarding past misdeeds are somewhat flexible and will be determined at the discretion of the folks at the Office of Attorney Recruitment and Management (and possibly at the USAO) on a case by case basis, but it appears to us that any illegal drug use within one year of application will disqualify an applicant for a summer intern position.
+The standards regarding past misdeeds are somewhat flexible and will be determined at the discretion of the staff at the Office of Attorney Recruitment and Management (and possibly at the USAO) on a case by case basis, but in our experience, it appears that any illegal drug use within one year of application will disqualify an applicant for a summer intern position.
+Additionally students have been precluded from obtaining a security or suitability clearance based on credit problems, conflicting information on their security forms, or residency issues (interns compensated by the DOJ are subject to a residency requirement).
+Any candidate who has lived outside the United States for two of the past five years may have difficulty being approved for appointment by the Department's Security Staff.
+Federal or military employees, or dependents of federal or military employees serving overseas, are exempted from this requirement.
 The Office of Attorney Recruitment and Management will take anonymous phone calls regarding background information and suitability issues after an offer of employment has been extended.
-Call 202-514-8900 and ask to speak with an attorney for advice regarding background checks.
+Call the Office at 202-514-8900 and ask to speak with an attorney for advice regarding background checks.